jvanasco/imagehelper/README.md

 ## Usage...

 Check out the demo.py module - it offers a narrative demo of how to use the package.
-Be sure to include some Amazon S3 credentials in an `aws.cfg` file.  a template is provided.
+Be sure to include some Amazon S3 credentials in your environment, as illustrated in the `aws.cfg.template` file.

 imagehelper is NOT designed for one-off resizing needs.  it's designed for a use in applications where you're repeatedly doing the same resizing.